-County provided wide range of services for its citizens-In fiscal year 2018, the County provided a wide range of government services for its citizens.
-In addition to managing general operations such as, property assessments and taxes, budgeting and finance, and elections, the County provided for public safety such as, law enforcement, court services, and flood control infrastructure; public health and welfare by providing medical assistance and contributions to Arizona's long-term care system; highway and street maintenance and construction; and community resources, such as libraries, parks and recreation, and accounting services to school districts.
-The County is located in the southeastern corner of Arizona and encompasses 4,641 square miles.
+County provided wide range of services for its citizens-In fiscal year 2019, the County provided a wide range of government services for its citizens.
+In addition to managing general operations, such as property assessments and taxes, budgeting and finance, and elections, the County provided for public safety, such as law enforcement, court services, and flood control infrastructure; public health and welfare by providing medical assistance and contributions to Arizona's long-term care system; highway and street maintenance and construction; and community resources, such as libraries, parks and recreation, and accounting services to school districts.
+The County is located in the southeastern corner of Arizona and encompasses 4,623 square miles.

-County responsible for accurate financial report-The County is responsible for accurately preparing its Annual Financial Report (AFR), maintaining effective internal controls, and being accountable for its use of public monies.
-Select financial information from the County's AFR is presented below.
-However, the County's AFR should be read to fully understand its overall financial picture.
-Our Office's Financial Report User Guide for State and Local Governments will help readers identify and understand important and useful information in the County's AFR.
+County responsible for accurate financial report-The County is responsible for accurately preparing its Annual Financial Report (Report), maintaining effective internal controls, and being accountable for its use of public monies.
+Select financial information from the County's Report is presented below.
+However, the County's Report should be read to fully understand its overall financial picture.
+Our Financial Report User Guide for State and Local Governments will help readers identify and understand important and useful information in the County's Report.